-- In 2012, top cucumber producing states, as reported by the United States Department of Agriculture, were Georgia and Florida with 283.5 and 280.8 million pounds, respectively.
+- In 2012, the top cucumber-producing states, as reported by the United States Department of Agriculture, were Georgia and Florida, with 283.5 and 280.8 million pounds, respectively.

 - There are three growing seasons in South Florida for field planted cucumbers; the fall season is from September to October, the winter season is from November to December, and the spring season is from January to March.

-- In the United States from 1998 to 2013, there were ten reported outbreaks associated with cucumbers, and 483 people fell ill.
-The pathogens implicated in these outbreaks were enteropathogenic E.coli, norovirus genogroup I and II,and Salmonella Saintpaul.
+- In the United States, from 1998 to 2015, there were twelve reported outbreaks associated with cucumbers.
+The pathogens implicated in these outbreaks were enteropathogenic coli, norovirus genogroup I and II,and Salmonella Saintpaul and Poona.

 The cucumber plant (Cucumis sativus) belongs to the Cucurbitaceae family, a part of the Cucumis genus.
 The Cucumis genus contains nearly 40 species, such as the cantaloupe (C. melo), and watermelon (Citrullus vulgaris).
 The cucumber has many common names including pepino, cetriolo, gherkin, gurke, krastavac, concombre, hunggua, kiukaba, khira, kiukamupa, and kukamba.

 Cucumis sativus is a frost-sensitive annual with coarse (large, bold, and rough) leaves and a creeping vine that can reach upwards of six feet in length.
 The spiraling, hairy vine and tendrils that originate from the axil, allow the plant to readily climb supporting structures.
 Hairy, three to five-lobed leaves, with a triangular shape that are 10 – 40 cm in size, are each supported on a petiole and provide a canopy to cover the flowers and fruit.
 The overall root system is generally shallow (usually penetrates top 30 cm of soil) with lateral roots extending further than the vine; however, a tap root can reach one meter deep.